 We now test our new predictions on whether emissions intensity is priced.
-Our first prediction, discussed in Section 3, is that in regressions of contemporaneous returns on contemporary emissions intensity, the omitted variables bias will be more severe in subsamples of data with larger average price-dividend ratios.
+Our first prediction, discussed in Section 3, is that in regressions of contemporaneous returns on emissions intensity, the omitted variables bias will is more severe in subsamples of the data with larger price-dividend ratios.

 We compute such price-dividend ratios for each of our firm-year observations using data on dividends paid on common shares.
-Specifically, to limit the importance of outliers, for each firm i at each date t, we compute the price-dividend ratio as the average of the price-dividend ratios at times t - 1, t - 2, and t - 3.18 We can compute such ratios for around half of our observations as a large number of firm-year observations have missing dividends).
+Specifically, to limit the importance of outliers, for each firm i at each date t, we compute the price-dividend ratio as the average of the price-dividend ratios at times t-1, t-2, and t-3.
+We can compute such ratios for around half of our observations as a large number of firm-year observations are characterized by zero dividends (and a much smaller number of observations have missing dividends).
 The test is based on the "contemporanous" regression estimated in Table 1.
-Since we are now constrained to a smaller subsample (to include price-dividend ratios), we confirm in Appendix E that the estimated coefficients for this smaller subsample of observations in which price-dividend ratios are available are similar to those in Table 1.
+Since we are now constrained to a smaller subsample (to include price-dividend ratios), we confirm in Table E.5 that the estimated coefficients for this smaller subsample of observations are similar to those in Table 1.

-Table 6 shows estimation results that are consistent with our first prediction.
+The estimation results in Table 6 are consistent with our first prediction.
 The table shows the estimated coefficients of the "contemporaneous regression" specification run in the subsample of firms with a below-median price-dividend ratio (top panel) and above-median price-dividend ratio (bottom panel), where medians are calculated in the cross-section of firms every year.
 Note that the usual control variables are included in the regression specifications but omitted from the table for brevity.
 In the low price-dividend ratio subsample, emissions intensity appears to be priced in the specification without industry fixed effects.
 The point estimates (both with and without industry fixed effects) are also substantially higher compared with the same estimates in Table 1 and Table E.5.
-Finally,
+Finally, Table E.6 shows that the coefficients on emissions intensity in the below median price to dividend ratio sample strengthen further and are statistically significant with and without industry fixed effects for scope-1 and for scope-1 and scope-2 emissions intensity after we drop firms in the Utilities sector from the sample.